IBM-Cloud/kms-migration-client/README.md

 Keep in mind the following updates:

 - **The identifying information for each key, such as the key metadata and the key ID, will be different after the key is migrated into the new Key Protect service instance.** The client migrates only the key material (the `payload` value) for each encryption key.
 To run the migrated keys on your existing applications, you must update any references to the old key IDs so that they reflect the new key ID values.
-- **You must update your applications to handle the newly base64 encoded key payloads.** New Key Protect service instances require the `payload` value for each key will to be encoded to base64.
-This client handles base64 encoding on your behalf as part of the migration process, but you will need to handle decoding the payload in your application when you retrieve keys from the new instance.
+- **You must update your applications to handle base64 encoded key payloads.** This client handles base64 encoding on your behalf as part of the migration process.
+If you want to store more keys in the new service instance, you must update your applications to [handle the base64 encoding requirement](#handling-the-base64-encoding-requirement).
-- **The new KeyProtect instances will only be accessible with IAM tokens.** CloudFoundry/UAA tokens will not work with the new instances, and have been deprecated in the legacy instances already.
-If you are already using IAM tokens in legacy instances, there shouldn't be any changes needed, other than ensuring IAM Access Policies are updated for access to the new KeyProtect instance.
+- **You must use Cloud IAM access tokens to access a new Key Protect service instance.** Cloud Foundry (UAA) tokens are now deprecated for older service instances, and they can no longer be used to access Key Protect.
+If you are already using Cloud IAM access tokens in your legacy service instance, ensure that your IAM access policies are updated to access the new Key Protect instance.
-- **You will need to update your application(s) to use the new US-SOUTH region endpoint for KeyProtect.** Other than the IAM and base64 payloads mentioned above, the API remains compatible between legacy and new instances.
-However the new instances must be accessed through the new US-SOUTH region endpoint, `https://keyprotect.us-south.bluemix.net/`.
-Generally, this should be a simple change to the host portion of the URL in configuration or the application code. i.e. `https://ibm-key-protect.edge.bluemix.net/api/v2/keys` will become `https://keyprotect.us-south.bluemix.net/api/v2/keys`
+- **You must update your applications to use a regional endpoint.** Other than the Cloud IAM and base64 encoding changes mentioned above, the Key Protect API remains compatible between legacy and new instances.
+However, you must access a new Key Protect service instance by using a new regional endpoint.
+Generally, this will be a change to the host portion of the URL in configuration or application code (for example, `https://ibm-key-protect.edge.bluemix.net/api/v2/keys` changes to `https://keyprotect.us-south.bluemix.net/api/v2/keys`).

-For more details on these changes and how to update your application, please check the [Updating your applications](#updating-your-applications) section.
+>For more details on these changes, check out [Updating your applications](#updating-your-applications).

 After the migration completes, the client populates your new Key Protect service instance with your migrated encryption keys and creates a `migration.csv` file that shows how the old key IDs map to the migrated keys for easy identification.